catmoez/Irish-Language-Resources/README.md

 ---

-A second CSV will add Google Translate translations of the wordlist.
+A second CSV adds Google Translate translations of the wordlist.

 Please credit if using: